Hours: M-F 8:30-5 PM ET

 With an Interdisciplinary Studies degree focused in human services, you will advance your career in high-demand human services and social services jobs in human services administration, child and youth services, child protective service, victim advocacy, social work, disability services, family support, elder care, counseling, mental health, and substance abuse.

-We are not a social work, counseling, or psychology licensure program.
-If you are seeking any type of licensure, our staff member Jesse Lederman is happy to help you identify the state board or agency you will need to contact to determine if our program meets your state’s requirements.
+We are not a social work, counseling, human services, or psychology licensure program.
+If you are seeking any type of licensure, our staff member Siobhan Henderson is happy to help you identify the state board or agency you will need to contact to determine if our program meets your state’s requirements.

 - 22%: Projected employment growth for substance abuse, behavioral disorder, and mental health counselors from 2018 to 2028—much faster than average